 Distribution investments can improve load transfer capacity where a credible option allows end users to gain access to a back-up power supply.
 This is a market benefit as backed-up power supplies can service end-users in the event of power failure.
 The primary objective of this project is to facilitate connection of new customers in the Sydney Science park development.
-Since the areas in and around Sydney Science Park is mostly serviced by remote rural standard distribution networks, load transfers to other parts of the network cannot be meaningfully considered until adjacent areas are further developed in the future.
+Since the areas in and around Sydney Science Park are currently mainly serviced by historical rural and residential standard distribution networks, load transfers to other parts of the network cannot be meaningfully considered until adjacent areas are further developed in the future.
 Immediate changes to load transfer capacity are therefore not considered material for this RIT-D.